 It may surprise you to learn that there is only one Black TV play-by-play broadcaster among current NBA teams: Eric Collins, who calls games for the Charlotte Hornets on Fox Sports South.
 (Another person of color, Adam Amin, will be the Chicago Bulls’ play-by-play voice beginning next season.)
 On the radio side, only the Toronto Raptors have a Black broadcaster with play-by-play announcer Paul Jones.
 And on a national basis, ESPN’s Mark Jones is the only Black broadcaster calling play-by-play.

-Even in the WNBA, there is only one Black play-by-play announcer: Meghan McPeak, who calls Capital City Go-Go games for Monumental Sports Network (with some simulcast on NBC Sports Washington).
+Even in the WNBA, there is only one Black play-by-play announcer: Meghan McPeak, who calls Washington Mystics broadcasts and Capital City Go-Go games for Monumental Sports Network (with some simulcast on NBC Sports Washington).

 Marc J. Spears of The Undefeated talked to each broadcaster about their individual work experiences, how isolating it can feel without other BIPOC colleagues, and obstacles they’ve faced throughout their careers.